msiden/gold_thief/README.md

     - [x] Player and miner must be able to ride elevator
     - [x] Player and miner must not be able to get on if elevator bottom is above their bottom
     - [x] Elevator must pause at stops
+    - [x] Fix bug causing sprites to jump when hit by elevator from below
+    - [ ] Miners must only make decision once whether to exit elevator or not
+    - [x] Player is not passed out if landing on elevator
 - [ ] Elevators must be able to move between rooms
 - [ ] Design lots of mines
 - [ ] More textures